patham9/Fraction/README.md

 ![3D mode](https://user-images.githubusercontent.com/8284677/53295975-68bdc980-37fe-11e9-94a4-08c2cc8c2c58.png)

 Comment:
 Test Chamber of OpenNARS-Lab came from Fraction.
 Quite interesting that the Java implementation was quite a lot more ackward to do than the C implementation with macros.
-Often it is said that Java is more high-level, but from what I am able to do with macros I always get the exact opposite impression.
+Often it is said that Java is more high-level, but from what I am able to do with macros I always get the exact opposite impression, if you are a skilled coder C gives you wings.